Citable filing context

 Server-rendered

-MPC's research view summarizes recent SEC filing context, starting with mda_quarterly from May 5, 2026.
+MPC's research view summarizes recent SEC filing context, starting with earnings from Aug 4, 2026.

 MPC filing events and research context